CARD Act could strip stay-at-home partners of financial identity

 Requirements of the CARD Act

 The CARD Act contains several provisions intended to protect consumers from unfair or inappropriate practices of credit card issuers.
 The Act also created several new rules that change how card companies consider income.
-Community property and household income can no longer be considered as “income” on an application for credit.
-Instead, all income on an application for credit must be individual.
+Community property and household income can no longer be considered as “income” on a form for credit.
+Instead, all income on a form for credit must be individual.
 This is intended to keep consumers from over-claiming income or qualifying for credit that they do not have the income to pay back.

 Effects of new CARD Act rules